alestrunda/alestrunda-gatsby/src/works/lucid.md

 urlLive: "http://lucid.alestrunda.cz/"
 ---

 Experimental template to try new technologies and technics.
-For example front-end framework Foundation - I use Bootstrap or my own.
+For example frontend framework Foundation - I use Bootstrap or my own.

 Design from [webdesignerdepot.com](http://www.webdesignerdepot.com/2015/02/free-download-lucid-one-page-psd-template/)